Harrison

 Educational achievement in Harrison places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 37.2% currently enrolled; 12.5% in primary, 8.6% in tertiary, and 7.9% pursuing secondary education.
-Harrison offers educational provision through Harrison School and Mother Teresa School, serving a total of 2,114 students.
-The area's socio-educational conditions are above average (ICSEA: 1080).
-It functions as an education hub with 26.2 school places per 100 residents, significantly higher than the regional average of 14.9, attracting students from surrounding communities.
+Educational participation is high, with 37.2% currently enrolled in formal education: primary (12.5%), tertiary (8.6%), secondary (7.9%).
+Harrison School and Mother Teresa School serve a total of 2,114 students.
+The area has above-average socio-educational conditions (ICSEA: 1080) and functions as an education hub with 26.2 school places per 100 residents, attracting students from surrounding communities.

 Frequently Asked Questions - Education